NikhilaRao1/medical-imaging-book/CONTRIBUTING.md

 - Images go in the `/images` folder
 - Figures should be either AI-generated or properly sourced
 - Each figure should include a short caption explaining what it shows

----

-That’s basically it — edit, refine, and we’ll merge things in once they’re ready.